Table of Contents

 Becker Muscular Dystrophy (BMD)

 This is an X-linked recessive muscular dystrophy that affects the dystrophin gene.
-Compared to DMD, Becker dystrophy presents later in life with milder but variable severity.
+The disease mainly affects male patients and is like DMD but can be distinguished from the disease because Becker dystrophy presents later in life with milder but variable severity.

 Guillain-Barré Syndrome (GBS)